Cannabis license holders are required to notify OCM of any material changes to the final plans of record (FPOR) to maintain compliance.

 Changes related to this section are recorded in Site, Security, and Operations Final Plans of Record.

-- Addition of a pharmacist or certified medical cannabis consultant: Adding a new pharmacist or certified medical cannabis consultant to staff.
+- Addition of a pharmacist or certified medical cannabis consultant: Adding a new pharmacist or certified medical cannabis consultant to staff or contract.

-- Removal of a pharmacist or certified medical cannabis consultant: Removing an existing pharmacist or certified medical cannabis consultant from staff.
+- Removal of a pharmacist or certified medical cannabis consultant: Removing an existing pharmacist or certified medical cannabis consultant from staff or contract.

 Cannabis Wholesaler